WordPress/design-experiments/CONTRIBUTING.md

-Thank you for thinking about contributing to WordPress' Design Experiements Plugin!
+Thank you for thinking about contributing to WordPress' Design Experiments Plugin!

 This plugin is a pure CSS experimentation, all contributions are welcome, the only requirements are: